 Carpet Tiles

-Carpet tiles, commonly referred to as modular or square carpets, are squares that can assemble from wall-to-wall rolls to form a carpet.
+Carpet tiles, commonly called modular or square carpets, are squares that can assemble from wall-to-wall rolls to form a carpet.

 In addition to the standard sizes of 48×48, 50×50, 60×60, and 96×96 cm, carpet tiles are also available in a broad range of shapes and sizes, such as hexagons and triangles.
 However, these may add complexity and cost to the installation process.

-Yet, carpet tiles are a popular flooring option for commercial spaces, including bars and restaurants and other relatively simple renovations.
+Yet, carpet tiles are a popular flooring option for commercial spaces, including bars, restaurants, and other relatively simple renovations.

 When the wall-to-wall carpet is not an option, carpet tiles are an alternative as they are easy to install, require minimal maintenance, and have many of the same benefits as the wall-to-wall carpet in terms of fostering a cozy, healthy indoor atmosphere.